Sujan2332/LiveTranslator/README.md

-# 🎤 Live Subtitles App 🎤
+# 🎤 Live Translator App 🎤

 Welcome to **Live Subtitles**, an interactive and real-time speech-to-text web application built with **React**!
 With this app, you can convert your speech into live subtitles, select languages for translation, and save the transcript as a text file!